-An additional sampling effort was made in 2011, 2012 and 2013 to collect young-of-year fish for genetic analysis to provide definitive species information about successful trout spawning in index reaches.
+An additional sampling effort was made from 2011 - 2014 to collect young-of-year fish for genetic analysis to provide definitive species information about successful trout spawning in index reaches.
 Species composition of these samples is useful for determining RBT and WCT spawner use of the index reaches, and the occurrence of hybridization.
-A sample of 25 fry was collected from each of four index reaches in 2011, 2012 and 2013.
-Results from the 2011 and 2012 sampling effort indicated that none of the newly emerged fry were WCT, and hybridization rates ranged from 0% to 36% in the channels surveyed.
+A sample of 25 fry was collected from each of four index reaches in 2011 - 2014.
+Results from the sampling effort indicated that none of the newly emerged fry were WCT, and hybridization rates ranged from 0% to 40% in the channels surveyed.
 All non-hybridized fish were determined to be rainbow trout.
-Genetic analyses of 2013 samples are currently being conducted by Carl Ostberg (USGS Western Fisheries Research Center) following methods in Ostberg and Rodriguez (2006) and results will be available in June of 2014.
+Genetic analyses of 2013 samples are currently being conducted by Carl Ostberg (USGS Western Fisheries Research Center) following methods in Ostberg and Rodriguez (2006).